Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 For a long time, Abdaal’s only productivity strategy was just to work harder.
 It worked.
 But only up to a point.
 Once he became a junior doctor, he felt he was drowning in work, which made him neglect his health and relationships.

 Positive emotions are linked to four “feel-good” hormones: endorphins, serotonin, dopamine and oxytocin.
 For example, curiosity gives us a dopamine hit that makes us feel good, helps us focus and remember details better.
 By contrast, negative emotions release stress hormones like adrenaline and cortisol.
-Stress hormones can motivate us in the short-term but take a toll in the long-term. **[See also _[The Power of Full Engagement](https://www.tosummarise.com/book-summary-the-power-of-full-engagement-by-jim-loehr-and-tony-schwartz/)_ for more on these ideas.]**
+Stress hormones can motivate us in the short-term but take a toll in the long-term.
 #### Positive emotions help us “broaden and build”

 In the 1990s, Barbara Fredrickson came up with the “broaden-and-build” theory of positive emotions.